-Trees That Feed Foundation is a not-for-profit public charity under US tax code 501(c)(3).
+Trees That Feed Foundation is a not-for-profit public charity, established in 2008 under US tax code 501(c)(3).
 Our mission is planting trees to feed people, create jobs and benefit the environment.
 The benefits of our work are permanent and sustainable.
 TTFF leaves behind independent farmers, co-operatives and commercially successful operations.
 We started work in Jamaica, established our model, and have expanded into Haiti, Costa Rica, Barbados, Ghana and other countries.

 Trees That Feed Foundation believes tree crops are a large part of the answer to world food concerns.
 Foods from trees are nutritious yet require less input of labor, agro-chemicals and space than field crops.
 Trees also restore ecological balance to land damaged by misuse or neglect, capture and sequester carbon dioxide from the atmosphere, and create habitats for small animals and birds.
 Planting a tree is a winning bet all around!